galuhest/akyuu/README.md

 Akyuu is composed of 2 function, `New` and `Fetch`.

-`New` need a dallimin Ring struct as parameter.
+`New` need a dallimin's Ring struct as parameter.
 ```golang
 func New(*dallimin.Ring) (*Connection, error)
 ```